Clinicians at Risk for Suicide

 In response to the growing concern, researchers are ramping up their efforts to understand the causes of clinician suicide; leading hospitals, medical schools, and professional organizations are pioneering new programs and interventions; and regulators are reconsidering how they might revise the licensing/renewal process to support their efforts.

-THE HEALTH CARE SYSTEM.
 “Many doctors cite inhumane working conditions in their suicide notes,” says Wible.
 Pressured to spend more time with EMR systems than with patients, physicians no longer feel in control of their time.
 Increasing demands and disappearing rewards leave many feeling trapped and desperate.

-THE CULTURE OF MEDICINE: Like doctors, first responders make life and death decisions under trying circumstances and routinely cope with the reality of death and dying.
+Like doctors, first responders make life and death decisions under trying circumstances and routinely cope with the reality of death and dying.
 Unlike doctors, they are supported by their colleagues, supervisors and professional organizations.
 Physicians are expected to ignore their own pain and penalized for even seeking help.
 They end up feeling trapped and desperate.

-THE INDIVIDUALS WHO GO INTO MEDICINE tend to be intensely focused, driven to succeed and unforgiving of their own, and often other’s, imperfections.
+Those drawn to the field of medicine tend to be intensely focused, driven to succeed and unforgiving of their own, and often other’s, imperfections.
 They end up spending more time at work than at home, thinking more about their patients than themselves and defining their self-worth solely in terms of their profession.
 When that’s threatened, they feel trapped and desperate.

 Learn more about raising awareness and preventing clinician suicide on the National Physician Suicide Awareness (NPSA) Day website.